solutions-territoire/caoutsearch/docs/documentation/searches/filters/date.md

 end
 ```

-You can now search the matching index with the `published_on` criterion:
+You can now search with the matching property:

 ```ruby
 Article.search(published_on: Date.today)
 ```